LMO2 -Associated Clonal T Cell Proliferation in Two Patients after Gene Therapy for SCID-X1

 ABSTRACT

-We have previously shown correction of X-linked severe combined immunodeficiency [SCID-X1, also known as gamma chain (gamma(c)) deficiency] in 9 out 10 patients by retrovirus-mediated gamma(c) gene transfer into autologous CD34 bone marrow cells.
-However, almost 3 years after therapy, uncontrolled exponential clonal proliferation mature T cells (with gammadelta+ or alphabeta+ cell receptors) has occurred the two youngest patients.
-Both patients' clones showed retrovirus vector integration proximity to LMO2 proto-oncogene promoter, leading aberrant transcription and expression LMO2.
-Thus, insertion can trigger deregulated premalignant with unexpected frequency, most likely driven enhancer activity on promoter.
+We have previously shown correction of X-linked severe combined immunodeficiency [SCID-X1, also known as γ chain (γc) deficiency] in 9 out of 10 patients by retrovirus-mediated γc gene transfer into autologous CD34 bone marrow cells.
+However, almost 3 years after gene therapy, uncontrolled exponential clonal proliferation of mature T cells (with γδ+ or αβ+ T cell receptors) has occurred in the two youngest patients.
+Both patients' clones showed retrovirus vector integration in proximity to the

 SUPPLEMENTAL MATERIAL